 Technically, nothing’s stopping you from putting a fan in your crawl space.
 However, it’s important to note that putting a fan in your crawl space definitely won’t fix moisture and humidity problems.
 In fact, many vent fans actually allow external air into the crawl space, which often leads to added moisture and even worse problems.

 Whole house fans, which vent air from outside into your home, work well only on days that the outside climate is better than the inside climate.
 Unfortunately, that very rarely happens.
 That means whole-house fans are really only useful in very specific climates, often only during a small part of the year.

 Especially if you’re having crawl space moisture problems, you might be wondering whether the answer is to open up some ventilation and let your crawl space “breathe.”
 In fact, the opposite is true; crawl space moisture often comes from too much ventilation.
 Crawl space encapsulation is a much more effective fix.

 There are many reasons you might have moisture under your house.
 If you currently have a damp crawl space and no idea why it’s probably a good idea to turn to the crawl space experts from JES.
 You can schedule an inspection to learn more about what’s going on under your crawl space and why you’re having problems.

 Clearly, open crawl space vents aren’t the answer, even if you’re using a crawl space vent fan.
 The question is whether you can fix the crawl space moisture problems you’re already dealing with.
 The good news is that crawl space moisture is anything but permanent.
-In fact, there are plenty of ways you can fix crawl space moisture issues.
+In fact, there are plenty of ways you can fix crawl space moisture issues like getting a crawl space dehumidifier, closing your crawl space vents, installing crawl space vapor barriers and much more.
 Schedule an inspection with a JES expert to learn more about your crawl space repair options, regardless of the current humidity level in your home and crawl space.